equinor/versioned-object/README.md

 # versioned-object
-Library for handling and creating versioned objects and IRIs for use with the Aspect API
+Library for handling and creating versioned objects and IRIs for use with the Bravo API

+Because of practical problems in actual use, we are switching to a similar, but syntactically different concept and this repo is therefore archived.

 The library consists of three parts that can to some extent be used separately: